RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

   <div class="image-caption">Tape Emulator</div>
 {:/nomarkdown}

 Ahhhh, the ubiquitous love of tape machines.
-This does not sound like a tape machine.
+This does not sound like a tape machine though.
+It sounds like what people think tape machines sound like.

 It _does_ sound cool though.
 I also appreciate the lock knob which inversely links the input level in the output level.